chineseneo/mable-code-challenge/README.md

 ## Design Decisions

 **Fail-fast processing**: Stops on first transaction error.
-Banking systems should be conservative - a failure indicates data issues and partial processing is risky.
+Banking systems should be conservative - a failure indicates data issues and should not continue as this will break the order of transactions.

 **Money as integer cents**: Stored internally as cents to avoid floating-point precision errors, exposed as dollars at boundaries.